francopestilli/TestSocialCoding/README.md

 ### Franco, Victor and Semi are working on this

 Franco: Is Associate Professor at UT Austin.
-He is the instrcutor for this class.
+He is the instructor for this class.

 Victor: Is a student at UT Austin.
-Student for this class.s
+Student for this class.